A question I often get asked is how to optimize individual blog posts for SEO.

 The slug is the portion of your web page URL that comes after the domain name:

 Try to include your keyword phrase in at least one heading or sub-heading.

 Include your keyword phrase within the first 100 words of your article.
-This is not only for Google’s benefit but also for your visitors.
+This helps search engines and humans quickly understand what your content is about.

-The first thing they'll do is scan the opening paragraphs looking for the search query they typed in to Google.
-They want to see right from the outset that your post is going to answer their problem.
+Human visitors will scan the opening paragraph of your article looking for the search query they typed in to Google.
+They want to make sure that your post is going to answer their problem.

-If they don’t see that keyword phrase in the first 100 words, chances are they’ll click away.
+If they don’t see that keyword in the first 100 words, they’ll most likely click away.

 And that increases your bounce rate which in turn will cause Google to start moving your page down the SERPs (search engine results page).

 Given that the Conclusion sums up the whole article, it’s more than likely that the algorithm expects to find your main keyword in the Conclusion.